 Regardless of size, companies have had to incorporate the work from home option into their operations.
 Apart from the obvious safety and health concerns, another important factor is childcare.
 Until educational institutes are conducting offline classes again, employees might need to be physically present in their homes.

 The point is, having a plan for remote work is just the prudent thing to do; doesn’t matter if your state has allowed in-person working or not.
-As long as there are employees who get work done outside the workspace, you need to consider leaves and PTOs.
+As long as there are employees who get work done outside the workspace, you need to consider leave tracking and PTOs.

 With that comes the responsibility of tracking said leaves properly.
 If the company falls under government assistance criteria, they may also need to track emergency leave and sick leaves.